 In this post, we’re going to focus on how to make sure you don’t lose any of your cryptocurrency holdings through accident, theft, or carelessness.
 You do that by backing up the keys needed to sell or trade your currencies.

 $34 Billion in Lost Value

-Of the 16.4 million bitcoins said to be in circulation in the middle of 2017, close to 3.8 million may have been lost because their owners no longer are able to claim their holdings.
+Of the 16.4 million Bitcoin said to be in circulation in the middle of 2017, close to 3.8 million, may have been lost because their owners no longer are able to claim their holdings.
 Based on today’s valuation, that could total as much as $34 billion dollars in lost value.
-And that’s just bitcoins.
+And that’s just Bitcoin.
 There are now over 1,500 different cryptocurrencies, and we don’t know how many of those have been misplaced or lost.

 Now that some cryptocurrencies have reached (at least for now) staggering heights in value, it’s likely that owners will be more careful in keeping track of the keys needed to use their cryptocurrencies.
 For the ones already lost, however, the owners have been separated from their currencies just as surely as if they had thrown Benjamin Franklins and Grover Clevelands over the railing of a ship.

 In our previous post, we reviewed how cryptocurrency keys work, and the common ways owners can keep track of them.
 A cryptocurrency owner needs two keys to use their currencies: a public key that can be shared with others is used to receive currency, and a private key that must be kept secure is used to spend or trade currency.